-Borrowings under the Term Loan B2 Facility due March 2027 amortize quarterly beginning on July 31, 2020 at 0.25% of the original borrowed amount with the remaining unamortized balance due in full upon its maturity, March 13, 2027.
+Borrowings under the Term Loan B Facility due October 2025 amortize quarterly at 0.25% of the original borrowed amount.
+Borrowings under the Term Loan B2 Facility due March 2027 amortize quarterly at 0.25% of the original borrowed amount with the remaining unamortized balance due in full upon its maturity in March 2027.
 The Term Loan B2 Facility due March 2027 is subject to the same mandatory prepayments as the Company's existing term loans under the Credit Facility and is subject to the same covenants and events of default as the Company's Term Loan B Facility due October 2025.
-During fiscal 2021, the Company made voluntary principal prepayments on the Term Loan B2 Facility due March 2027 of \$325 million.
-The Company wrote off debt issuance costs associated with the voluntary principal prepayments of \$8 million.

-On March 13, 2020, to partially finance the acquisition of Unisys Federal, the Company issued \$400 million of unsecured 4.875% Senior Notes due 2028 (the Senior Notes) through a private offering.
-Interest is payable semi-annually on April 1 and October 1 of each year, commencing on October 1, 2020, and the principal is due on April 1, 2028.
+The Company's Senior Notes due 2028 (the "Senior Notes") have 4.875% interest payable semi-annually on April 1 and October 1 of each year, and the principal is due April 2028.